Click to grab your free copy of our Garden Tools Cheat Sheet!

 72. Oz Pumpkins

-Oz Pumpkins happen to be round and orange, with a smooth rind that is yellow when it ripens.
+Oz Pumpkins are round and orange, with a smooth yellow rind when it ripens.
 They have sturdy handles that make it easy to carry them around.

 73. Thai Kang Kob Pumpkin